 - 1. Local authorities must produce criteria for allocating growth funding.
-The criteria should set out both the circumstances in which a payment is made and the basis for calculating the sum to be paid. - Local authorities will need to propose the criteria to Schools Forum and gain its agreement before growth funding is allocated.
-The local authority will also need to consult the Schools Forum on the total sum to be top-sliced from each phase and must regularly update the Schools Forum on the use of the funding. - 3.
-From the 2024/25 financial year minimum level of funding has been introduced by the DfE.
+The criteria should set out both the circumstances in which a payment is made and the basis for calculating the sum to be paid. - 2.
+Local authorities will need to propose the criteria to Schools Forum and gain its agreement before growth funding is allocated.
+The local authority and must regularly update the Schools Forum on the use of the funding. - 3.
 Authority will provide growth funding where a school or academy has agreed with the local authority to provide an extra class to meet basic need in the area.
 Funding will be provided regardless of whether the additional class is within or outside of the PAN and Authority will fund to a level compliant with the DfE formula. - 4.
 The growth fund must be ring-fenced so that it is only used for the purposes of supporting growth in pre-16 pupil numbers to meet basic need. - 5.
 The growth fund is for the benefit of both maintained schools and academies. - 6.
 Any unspent growth funding remaining at the year-end should be reported to Schools Forum.
 Funding may be carried forward to the following funding period, providing Authority is an overall surplus, as with any other centrally retained budget, and can be used specifically for growth. - 7.
 The use of the growth fund is solely for the purposes of supporting growth in pupil numbers, to support additional classes needed to meet the infant class size regulation and to meet the costs of new schools.